Deploying DPU OS Using BFB from Host

 Default Ports and OVS Configuration

-The /sbin/mlnx_bf_configure script runs automatically with ib_umad kernel module loaded (see /etc/modprobe.d/mlnx-bf.conf) and performs the following configurations:
+The /sbin/mlnx_bf_configure script runs automatically with mlx5_ib kernel module loaded (see /etc/modprobe.d/mlnx-bf.conf) and performs the following configurations:

 Ports are configured with switchdev mode and software steering.